dmenne/gastempt/README.md

 * Post-hoc analysis in Shiny application by treatment groups, both for cross-over and fully randomized designs.
 * Overcoming the convergence constraints of nlme fits: Using Bayesian models and Stan (http://mc-stan.org/).
 * Tutorial: Why are single curve fits not useful in clinical research?
 How to analyze studies, and how to fit single curves anyway, e.g. for clinical practice.
-* Tutorial: How to fit curves in more complex cases that cannot be handled by the Shiny application using R,  package SS, and Stan directly.
+* Tutorial: How to fit curves in more complex cases that cannot be handled by the Shiny application using R,  package gastempt, and Stan directly.

 ![Screenshot](inst/shiny/screenshot.png)